PabloMartinFluvia/myGame-connect4/docs/dev-resume/code review.md

 ## Ideas to consider in the future

+- #isResumed() in Connect4: method returns a value AND changes states (.reset methods).
+NO minimum surprise principle and NO cohesion.

+- write(color) in ColorView: writes a string according to the full length of the board's cell.

+- readColumn() in PlayerView: use LimitedIntDialog to request a valid number.

+- reset() in Turn only needs to reset the activePlayer, there's no need to create new players.

+- Turn has low cohesion: there's none method wich uses all atributes (only in reset, but with the change done in the previous point won't be any) -> Remove association from Turn to Board?

+- Player is a lazy class?

+- getShifted(coordinates, direction) don't need any board's attribute -> maybe another class is needed? -> class Line, associting origin with lastDrop

+- Message.INVALID_COLUMN has magic numbers

+- Add asserts

+- Game and GameView?

+- Notes:
+    - In Message.PLAYER_WIN replaced #color to #winner.
+And value is showed in singular.

+    - isFinished() in Board removed, due it's not primitive.

+    - isOccupied(coordinate, color) removed (unnecesary)

+    - fixed magic number 4 in Board

+    - isWinner(), isConnect4() and getShifted() in Board refactored.

+    - line class added

+    - removed unnecesary directions

 # TODOs in code review
 1. Simplicity:
     - Anybody will understand the code?
 Can be less complex?